WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### insertBeforeBlock

-Action that inserts an empty block before a given block.
+Action that inserts a default block before a given block.

 _Parameters_